Pokémon Sword and Shield: Story

-Similar to many previous games in the Pokémon franchise, the player travels across the region to become the best Pokémon Trainer in the region, fighting eight powerful trainers called Gym Leaders and eventually the undefeated Champion of the Galar Region, Leon.
+Similar to many previous games in the Pokémon franchise, the player travels across Galar Region to become the best Pokémon Trainer in the Galar Region, fighting eight powerful Trainers called Gym Leaders and eventually the undefeated Galar League Champion, Leon.
 Leon is the older brother of Hop, the player's childhood best friend.
-The player and Hop receive one of three starter Pokémon: Grookey, Scorbunny, or Sobble from Leon as a gift.
+The player and Hop receive one of three Starter Pokémon: Grookey, Scorbunny, or Sobble from Leon as a gift.
 Afterward, the two explore a forest called the Slumbering Weald but are driven off by a powerful Pokémon.
 During their subsequent visit to the region's Pokémon Professor, Magnolia, and her granddaughter Sonia, they convince Leon to endorse the player and Hop to take part in the Gym Challenge.
 After travelling to the next city to register for the Gym Challenge, they encounter rivals Bede and Marnie, along with Team Yell, a devout group of hooligans who act as Marnie's unintentional fanbase and are determined to stop anyone else from completing the Challenge.
-The player also meets Chairman Rose, who, in addition to endorsing Bede as a Gym Challenger, presides over the Galar League and the region's main energy company, Macro Cosmos.
+The player also meets Rose, who, in addition to endorsing Bede as a Gym Challenger, presides over the Galar League and the region's main energy company, Macro Cosmos.

 As their quest continues, the player assists Sonia in her research on two Legendary Pokémon who saved Galar from an ancient crisis called the Darkest Day and deduces that they are the same Pokémon previously encountered in the Slumbering Weald.
 After beating the eight Gym Leaders, the player makes their way to Wyndon where they win the Champion's Cup, earning an opportunity to battle Leon.
-The next day, before the final battle between the player and Leon can commence, Chairman Rose awakens the Legendary Pokémon Eternatus in an attempt to harness its power to provide unlimited energy to Galar, purposefully triggering a second Darkest Day.
+The next day, before the final battle between the player and Leon can commence, Rose awakens the Legendary Pokémon Eternatus in an attempt to harness its power to provide unlimited energy to Galar, purposefully triggering the second Darkest Day.
 The player and Hop secure the aid of the two Legendary Pokémon, Zacian and Zamazenta.
-The four defeat Chairman Rose and Eternatus, after which the player catches Eternatus and Rose hands himself over to the authorities.
-Three days later, the player faces and defeats Leon in the final battle and becomes the new Champion of the Galar Region.
+The four defeat Rose and Eternatus, after which the player catches Eternatus and Rose hands himself over to the authorities.
+Three days later, the player faces and defeats Leon in the final battle and becomes the new Galar League Champion.

 The game's post-game has the player and Hop confront Sordward and Shielbert, two brothers who attempt to drive Zacian and Zamazenta berserk.
 The player and Hop capture the two Pokémon and the brothers are arrested.
 Hop chooses to train to be a Pokémon Professor with Sonia.